Say It with Songs

-Say It with Songs is a 1929 American pre-Code musical drama film, directed by Lloyd Bacon and released by Warner Bros.
+Say It with Songs is a 1929 American sound (All-Talking) pre-Code musical drama film, directed by Lloyd Bacon and released by Warner Bros.
 The film stars Al Jolson and Davey Lee and was a follow-up to their previous film, The Singing Fool (1928).

+As per U.S. copyright law, the film entered the public domain on January 1, 2025.

 Plot

 Joe Lane, radio entertainer and songwriter, learns that the manager of the studio, Arthur Phillips, has made improper advances to his wife, Katherine.
 Infuriated, Lane engages him in a fight, and the encounter results in Phillips' accidental death.
 Joe goes to prison and soon insists that Katherine divorce him, for her and their son's sake, and marry her employer, Dr. Merrill, since Joe has learned the doctor has feelings for Katherine and would provide for them well.
 When Joe is released he visits his son, Little Pal, at school and they embrace during outdoor recess.
 Joe says goodbye when recess is over, but Little Pal follows Joe downtown and is soon struck by a truck, causing the paralysis of his legs and loss of his voice.

 Joe takes the boy to Dr. Merrill, who long ago proposed to Katherine, but she had politely declined and told the doctor that she still loved Joe.
 Dr. Merrill says he will either operate for free if Joe relinquishes Little Pal to his mother's care or charge a large fee if Joe insists on keeping the boy to himself.
 Joe panics and leaves with the boy, but soon realizes his mistake and brings Little Pal back for the surgery.
 After obtaining Joe's promise that he will return Little Pal to his mother, Merrill operates and restores the use of the boy's legs.
 Little Pal's voice is regained later when Katherine plays a recording by Joe, "Little Pal", at his bedtime and Little Pal dreams of a tender visit with his father holding him in his arms and singing to him.
 Joe returns to work, singing and also sending personal messages over the airwaves to his wife, who, along with their son, await Joe at their lovely home.